 You Should Be Writing Hyper-Local Content Right Now

+Now more than ever, hyperlocal content is topical.
 It’s finally time to bring to life all our ideas that lay waste on the back burner.
 And yet we still resist.
 Our attention will continue to turn to things we could do now that will provide revenue.
 While Video tours are extremely important, buyers are still looking for insight into the community.
 Their house is all about a place to live, work and play.
 Providing that knowledge sets you apart and makes you a resource.

 We’ve heard the phrase “Content is King!” – the phrase that echoes through social channels, blog posts and the halls of digital marketers everywhere.
 Google’s algorithms continuously change, one thing that hasn’t changed is that quality content is one of the most important factors in ranking well.